Journalism - 297

 To Access Mohawk's Custom Online Store

-Log into your MOCOmotion account.
-Click on the Resources tab and navigate down the left hand side to the Computer Store Channel.
+Log into your MyMohawk account.
+Click on the Technology Solutions Tab and navigate to the Computer Store.
 Once you arrive to our Mohawk College custom Apple® Online store, select the "Recommended Systems" link at the top right corner to view a list of the MacBook Pro laptops we recommend for this program.

 Mohawk College makes every effort to keep all our educational costs to a minimum, these costs are subject to change.
 Additional costs may apply.